autotelik/yams_audio_engine/README.md

 - Add player and script partials to Views

-- Create helper to convert your DB representation, or track listings into JSON format expected by the player.
+- Create helper to convert your DB representation of Audio, e.g a Track, into track listings in the JSON format expected by the player.

 #### Configuration